TheVantaDev/OS_Simulator/docs/roadmap.md

 ---
 description: >-
-  Aurora OS evolves in clearly defined stages: first as a functional desktop OS sandbox, then as a playable single-player hacking game, and finally as a persistent multiplayer hacking experience.
+  EduOS evolves in clearly defined stages: first as a functional desktop OS sandbox, then as a playable single-player hacking game, and finally as a persistent multiplayer hacking experience.
 icon: bars-staggered